TheoDuprez/IoT-rendu/readme.md

 		config.vm.box = "ubuntu/bionic64"
 	end

-Here, this simple vagrantfile only dwonloads an ubuntu box (like an image) and initializes it on a VM.
+Here, this simple vagrantfile only downloads an ubuntu box (like an image) and initializes it on a VM.

+### Tips

+	vboxmanage list runningvms #To show running vms

 ## Part 1: K3s and Vagrant